Quang-Anh-Nguyen-HWR/fswd-demo/docs/technical-docs/data-model.md

 {: toc }
 </details>

-This is the initial version of the data model for the web application.
+This is the initial version of the data model for the web application's first game

 ![First Data Model](../assets/images/Data_Structure_1)

 The database should include three tables for managing the data:
-GuessingObject, GameSet, and Score.
+**GuessingObject, GameSet, and Score**

 Table: `GuessingObject`